-The term 'Deficit' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Deficit' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Deficits are shortfalls in government revenues that result from them spending more money than they bring in from revenues.
 The deficit of a government is measurable by including or excluding the interest it pays for its debt.
 Primary deficit is simply the difference in all taxes and revenues less the present level of government outlays.
 Conversely, total deficits, usually simply referred to as the deficit, prove to be all spending along with payments on the interest of the debt less the revenues coming in from taxes.